John O'Donoghue (politician): Expenses scandal

 In an interview on the RTÉ News: Six One on 14 September 2009, Róisín Shortall of the Labour Party claimed that O'Donoghue had underestimated the public's anger against what she called his "junketeering".
 She questioned the nature of O'Donoghue's statement that failed to address the public, maintaining that it "would be very very" difficult for him to hold his position of Ceann Comhairle.

 On 3 October 2009, some hours after the information had been provided to an Irish newspaper under an FOI request, O'Donoghue's expenses record was released by his office. €45,000 had been spent on internal flights, while a reported €5,000 was claimed for VIP lounge access.
 Further spending included presents for dignitaries and flights for his wife.
 Coincidentally, two of O'Donoghue's trips to Paris took place at the same time as the Prix de l'Arc de Triomphe.
 On 4 October 2009, the full extent of O'Donoghue's trips to Paris were revealed by several national newspapers.
 It was reported that in 2007, Mr O'Donoghue spent two days at the races while his meeting with the French National Assembly only took place while travelling between his hotel and Paris-Charles de Gaulle Airport.
-Further spending which was branded as lavish included €1,543 spent on transport over a three-day period and hotel costs in excess of €500 per night.
+Further spending which was branded as lavish included €1,543 spent on transport over three days and hotel costs over €500 per night.
 It was widely reported that in total O'Donoghue's trip cost €6,126.42, which was later claimed as 'expenses'.

 Sinn Féin were the first to call for O'Donoghue to resign, claiming his position was untenable given "a continued waste of public money" since he took the job.
 In a debate in the Dáil on 6 October 2009, Labour Party leader Eamon Gilmore also said that John O'Donoghue's position as Ceann Comharile was "untenable", and that the Labour Party would table a motion of no confidence in him.
 After the Dáil debate, the Fine Gael leader Enda Kenny issued a statement calling on O'Donoghue to "resign forthwith" in the interest of the independence of the office of the Ceann Comhairle.

 Resignation

 O'Donoghue resigned his position of Ceann Comhairle on 13 October 2009.
 In his resignation statement, O'Donoghue defended his record in the controversy surrounding his foreign travel expenses, and said he was a scapegoat for an expenses regime that had fallen into disrepute.
 He stated that his overseas travel spending was not markedly different from other Ministers and he also alleged that Eamon Gilmore's call for his resignation in the Dáil on 6 October 2009 had denied him the right to defend his position.

+O´Donoghue subsequently took out a defamation case against the newspaper, Kerry's Eye over articles alleging that the politician had been forced out of office because of his lavish expenses.